My Tidy Corner

 How to Reduce Dust in Your Home

-If you are wondering how do I reduce dust in my home, then you will find these tips on how to reduce dust in your home very helpful.
+Are you wondering, how do I reduce dust in my home?
+If yes, then you will find these simple tips on how to reduce dust in your home very helpful.

 How to reduce dust in your home

-Along with the warm summer weather comes gentle and not so gentle breezes that seems to carry all sorts of dust into your home.
+Along with the warm summer weather comes gentle and not so gentle breezes that seem to carry all sorts of dust into your home.

 If your home is beginning to resemble the dust bowl then here are a few tips on how to reduce dust in your house.